benelson/FML/README.rst

     pip install emcee

-for performing a Markov chain Monte Carlo to get a posterior sample of your model parameters given the data and some specified model, and
+for performing a Markov chain Monte Carlo for a specified dataset and model, and

    pip install rebound

-for integrating the planetary system and thus the model evaluations.
+for integrating the planetary system and thus computing the model evaluations.

 Attribution